slave-blocker/voider/README.md

 (agnostic in the sense that on the good old phones you did not know who was calling you,\
 because old phones don't have a display.
 So it's _i got to hear it to believe it_ you will\
 see the call incoming from a specific fake ip address but you may or may not map that to\
 the callers ip address.
-So perhaps anonymous phone calls is a better term :)
+So perhaps anonymous phone calls is a better term.
+There is a "do not disturb" feature wich you can use, the phone stays quiet and the caller gets a "busy" :)

 Disclaimer :
 You need to already be using a linux machine to set this up.